 Rather it comes off as more of a trivial convenience than a right worth sacrificing for.
 The people who are telling the players they shouldn’t be making such statements about the nation or politics during games, may want to ask themselves if the lifestyles they are living match the lifestyles of other communities they are protesting for.
-They may fine that what is appropriate and not appropriate is not the same as theirs, and if it was, would they then do the same or still hold their views?
+They may find that what is appropriate and not appropriate is not the same as theirs, and if it was, would they then do the same or still hold their views?

-The protests from fifty years ago was designed to disrupt our comfortable lifestyles because those lifestyles were hiding a dark truth, even if unintentionally.
+The protests from fifty years ago were designed to disrupt our comfortable lifestyles because those lifestyles were hiding a dark truth, even if unintentionally.
 And that is what the protests are about now.
-It would be easy to paint these players as communists or the usual anti-American rhetoric that we fall back on automatically on during times like these.
+It would be easy to paint these players as communists or the usual anti-American rhetoric that we fall back on automatically during times like these.
 But it’s that very spirit and actions that have created the country and lifestyle they now enjoy.
 People raising their voice, or raising arms, or raising fists to bring to light problems that fellow citizens are experiencing.

-"The simple reality is that we fall back not on the motto of “love it or leave it”, but “better you than me”. "
+"The simple reality is that we fall back not on the motto of “love it or leave it”, but “better you than me."'

 The Boogie Man

-The other factor that maybe at work is the specter of the Counter Culture era returning.
-The 1960’s was defined as ten years of social chaos from multiple angles.
+The other factor that may be at work is the specter of the Counter Culture era returning.
+The 1960s was defined as ten years of social chaos from multiple angles.
 Whether it was the Vietnam War and the draft, Counter-Culture’s declared war on American institutions or Non-white minorities and their allies throwing proverbial rocks at the American apple pie image, no aspect of American life was safe.

 This all came to a head during the democratic convention in Chicago, where a small but loud and radical branch of the Counter Culture movement clashed in the streets with authorities.
-Though the changes they sparked never stopped after the decade had past, it may have instilled a deep fear of that kind of chaos returning.
+Though the changes they sparked never stopped after the decade had passed, it may have instilled a deep fear of that kind of chaos returning.
 Humans by nature are creatures of comfort and status quo.
 We get into a pattern, form our lives around it, and stay there as long as permitted.

 For that safe foundation to be fractured or worse, broken, is a nightmare of almost biblical proportions: even if the reasons are just.
 The simple reality is that we fall back not on the motto of “love it or leave it”, but “better you than me”.
-Seriously, a person needs the conviction of Martin Luther king, Ghandi, or Malala to be so sacrificial as to put their own lifestyle on the line for a greater good.
+Seriously, a person needs the conviction of Martin Luther King, Gandhi, or Malala to be so sacrificial as to put their own lifestyle on the line for a greater good.

 Sports are one of those safe places.
 No: not even safe places, but sacred places that Americans have to escape these fears and everyday stresses.
 When those pressures then threaten to overwhelm even that, then yeah, people will start to freak the fuck out!
 We don’t want others’ realities crashing in on our own.

 Lt.
 Gen Silveria said it best during his speech that we would be naive not to think about the race issues of our times right now.
-The reality for all sides is that treatment of others is the backdrop of our society.
+The reality for all sides is that the treatment of others is the backdrop of our society.
 Is it the same as almost sixty years ago?
-No it is not.
+No, it is not.
 But it is just as important.
 From Obama to Trump and everything else going on, the nation is changing and history is dragging us along kicking and screaming all the way.
 If we really want stability back, want to live at peace, then we need to start listening to each other.
 Because neither side is willing to sit back and be ignored.
 We need to embrace the other and not just view their circumstances and lives through our own lenses.